Shop

 3.78 $ 3.78 $ 3.7800000000000002 CAD

 Nothing better than a refreshing, crunchy and tasty lettuce picked from the garden and eaten with friends.
 The seed company has selected for you its sweetest, most speckled and frivolous varieties to multiply the pleasure.
-Black-seed Alphange, Ibis Forellenchluss, Golden Yellow Gotte, Baquieu, Merveille des 4 saisons, and Cressonnette to serve you!
+Black-seed Alphange, Ibis Forellenchluss, Baquieu, and Cressonnette. * The varieties are subject to change.

 Pepper Shishito (Capsicum anuum)